BoodskapPlatform/boodskap-platform/README.md

 * sudo apt-get upgrade
 * sudo adduser boodskap
 * sudo apt-get install unzip
-* sudp apt-get install python
+* sudo apt-get install python

 Install JDK 1.8 (**Not JRE**) We prefer Oracle JDK.
 At the time of writing Oracle 1.8 JDK's can be found here